‘HOW I BECAME A REFUGEE’

 The film was a finalist for the IAFOR Documentary Film Award (2015), and won the Awards of Recognition at three prestigious international film competitions in 2015, including at The Accolade Global Film Competition (June 2015) and the Best Shorts International Film Competition (April 2015).
 It was aired on ABC and was screened as part of the Refugee Week celebrations in Perth in 2015.

-Order your own copy of the DVD to watch
+Order your own copy of the DVD

 A study guide aimed at secondary students has been recently released to accompany the documentary.